akai10tsuki/mkvbatchmultiplex/docs/source/gettingstarted.rst

 Getting Started
 ***************

-Using **MKVToolNix** do any desired operations on the first media file in the source directory.
+Using **MKVToolNix** do any needed operations on the first media file in the source directory.
 When done copy the resulting command line to the clipboard:

     *Multiplexer->Show command line*